Quick links:

 Elizabeth will be working on this case for at least the next several months alongside Amos’ prime attorney.

-Amos rejects the court’s jurisdiction over his farm because his food club is private, and his food is only available to members.
+Amos Miller’s food club is private, and his food is only available to members.

 Amos Miller is facing imprisonment for failing to pay $105,065 in fines related to his private food club.
 Federal prosecutors are seeking a total of $305,065.